-- The Examination Board is independent but works within the framework of the WHW and the framework and rules as defined by the Executive Board of the University of Twente or the Dean of the Faculty ITC.
-Besides, the jurisprudence of the CBE (Board of Appeal for Examinations) of the UT is followed. - 2) The Dean has appointed the chair of the Examination Board.
+- 1) The Examination Board is independent but works within the framework of the WHW and the framework and rules as defined by the Executive Board of the University of Twente or the Dean of the Faculty ITC.
+Besides, the jurisprudence of the CBE (Board of Appeal for Examinations) of the - 2) The Dean has appointed the chair of the Examination Board.
 The Examination Board elects the vice-chair to replace the chair in his/her absence.
-When both the chair and vice-chair are absent, one of the other Examination Board members acts as vice-chair, the longest sitting member first. - 3) The Examination Board can decide to mandate specific tasks and responsibilities to the chair or another member. - 4) For the execution of some specific tasks, the Examination Board may set up a committee or working group, which will execute the tasks on behalf of the Examination Board and will advise the board on this matter.
+When both the chair and vice-chair are absent, one of the other Examination Board members acts as vice-chair, the longest sitting member first. - 3) The Examination Board can decide to mandate specific tasks and responsibilities to the chair. another member, an education support officer, or programme manager. - 4) For the execution of some specific tasks, the Examination Board may set up a committee or working group, which will execute the tasks on behalf of the Examination Board and will advise the board on this matter.